EtherealEngine/etherealengine-docs/docs/2_devops_deployment/2_AWS_setup.md

 ### Create Route 53 Hosted Zone
 In the AWS web client, go to Route 53.
 Make a hosted zone for the domain you plan to use for your setup of Ethereal Engine.
 You'll be coming back here later to create DNS records.

+Open the Hosted zone, then click on 'Hosted zone details' to see more information.
+The value 'Hosted zone id' is used in the dev/prod.values.yaml file for 'ROUTE53_HOSTED_ZONE_ID'

 #### Point external registrar subdomains to use Route53 Nameservers (only if your domain is registered outside Route53)
 If you already have a domain registered with another registrar service, you'll need to add some DNS records